 Well, I did it.
 I have been eyeing Rothy's online for what seems like forever.
 I don't know about you, but when I have my eye on something expensive, I spend weeks (sometimes months) going back and forth.
 Checking out the website, reading up on all the details, looking at product photos, and reading reviews – then closing my web browser and walking away to mull it over a little more.
 People sometimes ask why saving comes so easily for me.
 Honestly, part of the reason is because I hate to waste my money on expensive things that I won't get the full value out of.
 You might not obsess over big purchases as much as I do, but you probably think twice about dropping $100 or more on a pair of shoes.
 Which is why I am sharing an honest Rothy's review with you today – so you can make an informed decision about whether or not Rothy's are right for you and know how to properly take care of them so you can get years of use from your shoe investment.

 This post contains affiliate links.
 We earn a small commission each time someone makes a purchase through one of our links, which helps support the blog and our family.
 We only support brands and products that we use and absolutely love and Rothy's are no exception.
 I have fallen in love with my Rothy's and I sincerely hope that this review is helpful to you.
-Click here to save $20 on your very first pair of Rothy's.
-If you sign up using my special link we both get $20 off our next pair of Rothy's – so everybody wins!
-(When you click the link, a pop-up window should appear on the Rothy's site inviting you to save $20.
-If for some reason it doesn't work, leave a comment at the bottom of this post and I will email you a link directly.)
+Save $20 on your very first pair of Rothy's with my special code.
+If you'd like a code emailed to you, leave a comment at the bottom of this post and I'll push one through!

 Rothy's: What all the Fuss is About